-(a) OTP - For 2021, IMSS requires \notin 230.0 thousand to co-fund three initiatives with the OTP: \notin 106.0 thousand for continued improvements in forensic evidence processing and management; \notin 64.0 thousand for central evidence processing and the remaining \notin 60.0 thousand for investigation workflows, including witness management.
+(a) OTP - For 2021, IMSS requires \notin 230.0 thousand to co-fund three initiatives with the OTP: \notin 106 thousand for continued improvements in forensic evidence processing and management; \notin 64.0 thousand for central evidence processing and the remaining \notin 60.0 thousand for investigation workflows, including witness management.

-(b) Judicial $- \notin 1,141.0$ thousand will be required in 2021 for the third year of implementation of the Judicial Workflow Platform, of which $\notin 367.0$ thousand will be allocated to implementing the litigation platform; \notin 132.0 thousand to the Unified Information Repository; \notin 480.0 thousand to the Case Management Platform; and \notin 162.0 thousand to the Evidence and Case Record Gateway.
+(b) Judicial - $\in 1,141.0$ thousand will be required in 2021 for the third year of implementation of the Judicial Workflow Platform, of which $\in 367.0$ thousand will be allocated to implementing the litigation platform; $\in 132.0$ thousand to the Unified Information Repository; $\in 480.0$ thousand to the Case Management Platform; and $\in 162.0$ thousand to the Case Records and Evidence Gateway.